OpenModelica/OpenModelica/doc/UsersGuide/source/ommatlab.rst

 >>> omc.setInputs("cAi=1")

-And then finally we can simulate the model using, The simulate() API can be used in two methods
+The model can be simulated using the `simulate` API in the following ways,
-  1) without any arguments
+  #. without any arguments
-  2) resultfile names provided by user (only filename is allowed and not the location)
+  #. resultfile names provided by user (only filename is allowed and not the location)
+  #. simflags - runtime simulationflags supported by OpenModelica

 >>> omc.simulate() // method-1 default result file name will be used
 >>> omc.simulate("tmpbouncingBall.mat") // method-2 resultfile name provided by users
+>>> omc.simulate([],"-noEventEmit -noRestart -override=e=0.3,g=9.71") // method-3 simulationflags provided by users, since matlab does not support keyword argument we skip argument1 result file with empty list

 Linearization
 ~~~~~~~~~~~~~